HL7/davinci-deqm/source/pages/col.md

 #### Option 2:MeasureReport using DiagnosticReport
 {:.no_toc}

 Another way a COL screening measure is met is when certain procedures are performed and a report generated.
 In FHIR, the report is represented by a DiagnosticReport.
-The measure indicates what ValueSets/Codes can be used to report this meaure.
+The measure indicates what ValueSets/Codes can be used to report this measure.
 The following diagram shows how that would be represented in a DEQM Individual MeasureReport with associated resources.

 {% include img.html img="DEQM Resource Diagram - COL2.jpg" %}